braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Email engagement metrics for variants or steps, by segment

-Each row of this report contains metrics about the messages sent for variants or Canvas steps within a specific segment.
+This report provides metrics for the variants or Canvas steps of the messages sent to each segment.
 These metrics include how many emails were sent, delivered, soft bounced, and hard bounced.

 All metrics are unique over the entirety of the reporting period.
 For example, if a welcome email soft bounced one time on Nov 21, two times on Nov 22, and was never delivered:
 - The *Soft Bounces* metric for Nov 21 increases by one.